bonhamdaniel/java-network-programming/javamail-email-server/README.md

 - Program Purpose:
       Introduces the Java Networking concepts of sending emails associated with the JavaMail API.
-Compile: javac SendProgram1.java
-         (Must first include javax.mail.jar in the CLASSPATH)
+- Compile: javac SendProgram1.java (Must first include javax.mail.jar in the CLASSPATH)
-Execution: java SendProgram1 thisfile.txt
+- Execution: java SendProgram1 thisfile.txt
-Notes:  The program use my personal gmail account for sending.
+- Notes:  The program must use a valid email account.
-Classes:
+- Classes:
-      SendProgram1 - includes all required functionality.
+  - SendProgram1 - includes all required functionality.
 Only has the main method.
-Variables:
+- Variables:
-      emailFile - File - used to store the file provided at the command line, which contains the contents of the email to be sent. inFile - BufferedReader - used to store buffered reader attached to the email file host - String - used to store the email server used, retrieved from the email file from - String - used to store the account to send the email from, retrieved from the email file
+   - emailFile - File - used to store the file provided at the command line, which contains the contents of the email to be sent.
+   - inFile - BufferedReader - used to store buffered reader attached to the email file
+   - host - String - used to store the email server used, retrieved from the email file
-      username - String - used to store the username of the sender account, retrieved from the email file
+   - from - String - used to store the account to send the email from, retrieved from the email file
-      password - String - used to store the password of the sender account, retrieved from the email file
+   - username - String - used to store the username of the sender account, retrieved from the email file password - String - used to store the password of the sender account, retrieved from the email file